top of page

 10+ policy papers, op-eds, and advisory inputs created

-10+ major conferences and convenings attended by CGEAI members, including the Women in Engineering Conference and UN SDG Summit
+10+ major conferences and convenings attended by CGEAI members, including the Women in Engineering Conference and United Nations Commission on the Status of Women

 20+ students involved in our tech policy fellowship